TheKevSter35/web-app-from-scratch-1920/README.md

 ### Wishlist
 * add lyrics to the detail session (with another API)
+* Using a templating engine

 ### Backlog
-* Detail session it now shows all the search songs (It needs to show 1)
+* Make routie in a module (is now in the render module)